zplug/zplug/README.md

 # Manage everything e.g. zshrc (alias)
 zplug "tcnksm/docker-alias", of:zshrc

-# Prohibit updates to a plugin by using the frozen keyword
+# Prohibit updates to a plugin by using the "frozen:" specifier
 zplug "k4rthik/git-cal", as:cmd, frozen:1

 # Grab binaries (from GitHub Releases)